ARD92/ard92.github.io/_posts/2022-10-7-JCNR-in-L3-mode.md

 7. dpdk packetgen app traffic not passing check the smac and dmac address.
 If this is incorrect traffic would not pass and would get dropped. in L3 mode ensure the dmac used is `00:00:5e:00:01:00`. without this no traffic would be passed.

+8. BGP sessions dont come up with worker crpd and master crpd RR.
+    - enable traceoptions for bgp on the crpd to identify the issue.
+    -  sometimes the TCP port could cause an issue.
+Try deleting the TCP port for BGP connection
+    ```
+    deactivate groups base protocols bgp group CNI tcp-connect-port
+    ```